Lauenburg/PackLogSolutions/TechDescription.md

 >Flask-RESTful is an extension for Flask (web development framework) that adds support for quickly building REST APIs.
 It is a lightweight abstraction that works with our backend and database.

 ### Backend Hosting
 To make our backend service accessible via the API, we need to deploy and run it to a server platform.
-There are hundreds of cloud platforms out there and we choose Scalingo as of them for the purpose of this demo.
-For a detailed describtion on how to deploy your code to the server environment and setup the database on the server we refer to the [Scalingo Documentation](https://doc.scalingo.com/).
+There are hundreds of such cloud platforms out there.
+We choose Scalingo for this demo.
+For a detailed description of how to deploy your code to the server environment and set up the database please refer to the [Scalingo Documentation](https://doc.scalingo.com/).

 >#### [Scalingo Cloud Hosting](https://scalingo.com/) <img src="https://avatars.githubusercontent.com/u/4868969?s=280&v=4" alt="drawing" width="12"/>
 >Scalingo offers Automatic Cloud Hosting which allows for easy setup and deployment of a server in the cloud.
 We use this platform to host our python backend API.